 Changes with the DSM-5 Official Criteria

-The previous requirement was that impairing symptoms be apparent before age seven.
+Moreover, previous guidelines required that impairing symptoms be apparent before age seven.
 Yet, as Brown points out, some signs are not noticeable until middle school or junior high, college, and even later adulthood.
 Consider two common possibilities:

-- Parents sometimes provide so much support that impairments are obscured
+- Parents sometimes provide so much support that it obscures impairments.

-- A highly intelligent child can compensate for many years before “hitting the wall” of his or her unaddressed symptoms.
+- A highly intelligent child can compensate for many years before “hitting the wall” of unaddressed symptoms.

 For the nitty-gritty on other changes in the diagnostic criteria, read Changes in the Definition of ADHD in DSM-5: Subtle But Important